MelanieWary/multi-user-llm-chat/readme.md

 # How to use the app
 * Go to http://localhost:5500/
 * Select a chat session
-* Click on simulate to get and display the first message (from Employee Tom or the Customer), and Assistant Bob's response (if any)
+* Click on the `Simulate` button to get and display the first message (from Employee Tom or the Customer), followed by Assistant Bob's response (if any)
 * Click again on simulate, for the next round of message(s)... and so on